Horizontal $\Delta$-semimartingales on orthonormal frame bundles: Proofs of main and

 \section{Proofs of \tsref{main} and \ref{main2}}

 Let $(M,g)$ be a complete and connected Riemannian manifold and $\mathcal{O}(M)$ an orthonormal frame bundle on $M$.
 We use the notation defined in the previous section.
 In this section, we prove \tsref{main} and \ref{main2}.
+Throughout the proof, we will frequently use facts about orthonormal frame bundles and a bundle metric on $\mathcal{O}(M)$.
+We denote the bundle metric and the associated Levi-Civita connection by $\tilde g$ and $\tilde \nabla$, respectively.
+See \dref{defmetric} for the detail of them.
+We summarize the basic setting and some facts in \sref{bundlemetric}.